 All-Italian nibbles and lubrication

-In Britain, we are more likely to gorge to distension and drink to cirrhosis than embrace the idea of moderation.
-The notion of spending an evening with a few bar snacks and a few drinks is fairly uncommon.
-Our venue tonight, however, is designed exactly for this kind of lighter intake.
-Augustus Harris is fashioned around the Venetian philosophy of grazing at the local bàcaro which serve wine with tapas-like cicchetti.
+Although we might be more likely to gorge to distension and drink to cirrhosis than embrace the idea of moderation, the notion of spending an evening with a few bar snacks and a few drinks has its draws.
+Our venue tonight is designed exactly for this kind of lighter intake, and Augustus Harris is fashioned around the Venetian philosophy of grazing at the local bàcaro.
+These bars serve wine with tapas-like cicchetti.

 Augustus Harris gives new life to the idea of bar food; try crostini of crusty baguette with roasted wild mushrooms or mackerel with red onions.
 Although there are cicchetti of lesser merit (a desperately syrupy creation of gorgonzola, grape and honey), kudos must go to the attentive barman who deducts these from the bill.
 On other plates, slices of air dried and cured bresoala topped with rocket.
 It’s not genius, but it fits perfectly amongst the smoked copper surfaces, shelves of Italian produce and bottles of deeply rubied Rosso.